about kosher

 • mono- and di- glycerides (most companies are moving toward vegetable sources)

-• enzymes (most companies are moving toward man-made sources)
+• enzymes (most companies are moving toward non-animal, microbial sources)

 • rennet (enzyme usually from the stomach of calves)